Techniques 22 min read

 Reading it left to right:

-• (?P<item>[^<>]+?) captures one item — one or more characters that are neither < nor >, so it never runs into a tag.
-The +? is lazy, so it stops at the earliest separator instead of swallowing the rest of the string.
+• (?P<item>[^<>]+?) captures one item: one or more characters that are neither < nor >, so it can never run into a tag.
+The +? is lazy, so it stops at the earliest separator rather than swallowing the rest of the string.

-• (?:<br/>|<h2>) is a non-capturing group matching either separator, <br/> between items or <h2> at the end.
-Because it's (?:...), it groups without cluttering your capture indices.
+• (?:<br/>|<h2>) is a non-capturing group matching either separator.
+Because it is (?:...) it groups without shifting your capture indices.

 python